Executive Master of Health Administration (EMHA)

 Employers and organizations will benefit from the EMHA coursework as students continuously apply cutting-edge health care management and theories.
 Each course is designed to provide students with opportunities to complete projects and assignments that are relevant to their work or professional experiences, benefiting both the employer and the student.

-Grow in a Leading Industry
+Lead in a Growing Industry

 The demand for highly skilled health care management professionals continues to grow.
 Health care is the largest industry in the U.S., and the second largest employer, providing more than 11 million jobs.
 Graduates of health care management programs can find significant opportunities throughout the world, in locations ranging from small rural communities to large metropolitan areas.
 As the only Commission of Healthcare Management Education (CAHME) accredited MHA program in the St. Louis area, the EMHA provides students with a strong foundation for understanding the complex and evolving field of health care.